Topic Specialization Step 4-2: Create Templates For Specialized Elements

 For the FAQ Question specialization, we need to modify the presentation of

-don't need to do anything special for <faq-question>
+don't need to do anything special for <faq-question> because we just

 want the normal topic processing.
 Thus we need to create match templates for

-addition, we will create a no-op template for <faq-question>
+addition, we will create a no-op template for <faq-question> just to

 demonstrate how to have a custom template and still use the base Toolkit-supplied